 When the bird retaliates by pecking at the fallen bamboo, the hollow pole splits open and out comes a man (the Strong) and a woman (the Beautiful).
 Naturally, these two decide to get married and produce a great number of children, but with time the parents grew weary of their children and chased them off.

 Some children hid in different rooms the house and later became chiefs of the islands.
 Other children hid in the walls of the house and became slaves, while others escaped to the forest and became free.
-Some hid in the fireplace and acquired dark skin, while others fled to the sea and returned some centuries later with white skin, which explains the arrival of the Spanish conquistadors in the 16th century.
+Some hid in the fireplace and acquired dark skin, while others fled to the sea and returned some centuries later with white skin.
+This explains the arrival of the Spanish conquistadors in the 16th century.

 The Hundred-Knot Bamboo Tree is a popular fable from Vietnamese folklore.
 It’s the story of a wealthy and devious landowner with a very beautiful daughter, and a hopeful young man who works for the landowner and longs to marry the daughter.